Clean-Cooking-Alliance/smart-library/README.md

 docker-compose exec frontend sh

 # In Production version, both frontend and backend are combined into a single docker image.
 This can be run in the following ways:
-## Using Dcoker compose:
+## Using Docker compose:
-docker-compose -f docker-compose.prod.yml down (use -v to remove the db volume if needed - not encourgaed as alembic should be incremental to support any db changes) docker-compose -f docker-compose.prod.yml build docker-compose -f docker-compose.prod.yml up
+docker-compose -f docker-compose.prod.yml down
+#(use -v to remove the db volume if needed - not encouraged as alembic should be incremental to support any db changes)
+docker-compose -f docker-compose.prod.yml build docker-compose -f docker-compose.prod.yml up